wabarc/cairn/README.md

 ```

-Cairn is an npm package and CLI tool for saving the web page as a single HTML file.
+Cairn is an npm package and CLI tool for saving the web page as a single HTML file,
-It is a Node.js version [Obelisk](https://github.com/go-shiori/obelisk) implement in TypeScript.
+it is TypeScript implementation of [Obelisk](https://github.com/go-shiori/obelisk).

 ## Features